smallDazza/T2A2-Webserver/README.md

 ![outing update](./docs/outing-update.png)

     - Error Handling
-        1. Outning id does not exist.
+        1. Outing id does not exist.
         2. Incorrect field format.
-        3. Update of outings not in same family group not allowed.
+        3. Update of outings not in same family group, so not allowed.
         4. Invalid token.

 ![outing error 3](./docs/outing_error_handling3.png)